mlowell94/weather-app/README.md

 ### How-to

 Simply enter a location in one of three formats, and the app will report the weather and local time for that location:
-For cities outside of the United States: Enter either 'City, Country' (ex.
+* For cities outside of the United States:
+    * Enter either 'City, Country' (ex.
 'London, England'), or just the city (ex.
 'London')
-For cities within the United States: Enter either 'City, State, United States' (ex.
+* For cities within the United States:
+    * Enter either 'City, State, United States' (ex.
 'Boston, Massachusetts, United States') or just the city (ex.
 'Boston')

-Note that many cities share a name, so the more specific your query the better.
+Note that many cities share a name, so the more specific your query the better!

 ### Additional Features